 13. Review Accounting Processes Regularly

 Take the time to review your accounting processes periodically.
 Identify areas that could be improved or automated, and stay proactive about addressing inefficiencies.
-This will ensure your accounting practices remain effective as your business grows.
+This ensures your accounting practices remain effective as your business grows.

 How often: Quarterly